argymeg/MetaboCraft/README.md

 * `/jsp changeBioSource <id>`

 Allows changing the BioSource to explore the metabolome of different organisms.
 This option is currently **experimental**.
 Applying user-provided data, in particular, is **not** expected to work properly beyond the default BioSource.

+Building and breaking blocks is disabled by default.
+Server administrators can give full op privileges to particular players wishing to get creative, using the command `op <playername>` on the server console, or customise the WorldGuard configuration for more advanced setups.
+Note that ops get full access to the ScriptCraft API, allowing the execution of arbitrary JavaScript code - be selective.

 ### License